medplum/medplum/packages/definitions/README.md

 # Medplum

 Medplum is a healthcare platform that helps you quickly develop high-quality compliant applications.
-Medplum includes a FHIR server, React component library, and developer console.
+Medplum includes a FHIR server, React component library, and developer app.

 # Medplum Data Definitions